raiden-network/raiden/docs/installation/quick-start/download-and-run-the-raiden-wizard.inc.rst

 -  Create a new Ethereum Account (the "Raiden Account") specifically for using with the Wizard.
--  Fund this new Raiden Account with ETH.
+-  Fund this new Raiden Account with ETH, either from your MetaMask account or by buying ETH via fiat money.
 -  Acquire ``RDN`` tokens for using the pathfinding and monitoring services.
 -  Acquire ``DAI`` tokens for making payments in the Raiden Network.